Online or telephone communication can be a useful way to access counselling/therapy when face to face work is not possible.

 I take my commitment to protecting your confidentiality as a client most seriously.
 It is important for us to acknowledge however, that despite every effort to safeguard our online communications, it is never possible to guarantee 100% confidentiality in any online setting.

-As per BACP guidelines for online counselling, I use VSee for secure messaging or video conferencing.
-This is a securely encrypted telemedecine platform that is available free of charge.
-You can set up VSee from here.
+As per BACP guidelines for online counselling, I use an encrypted telemedicine platform for secure messaging or video conferencing, which is available free of charge.

 More information on the boundaries of online and telephone counselling can be found here.

-Should we agree to go ahead, I will email you my online counselling contract and further details regarding how we establish secure communications through VSee, Hushmail or PlusGuidance.
+Should we agree to go ahead, I will email you my online therapy contract and further details regarding how we establish secure communications for your initial session.
 For more on how to make your initial booking, see here.

 While social media and other online activities are increasingly part of our every day lives, counselling can be a profound interpersonal commitment between therapist and client.
-For this reason, I prefer that our relationship remain between us through pre-arranged consultation sessions.
+For this reason, it is preferable that our relationship remains between us through pre-arranged consultation sessions.

 In order to to support clarity regarding our boundaries and any online presence we both may already have, please familiarise yourself with my Social Media Policy.